des4maisons/des4maisons.ca/website/_posts/2016-02-17-lessons-from-a-dev-image-journey.markdown

 it wouldn't fit the bill.
 So we took a different approach, applying a different
 pattern: the pattern of containerization.

-From a container's perpective, the world superficially looks pretty similar to a virtual machine.
+From a container's perspective, the world superficially looks pretty similar to a virtual machine.
 It gets the semblance of an operating system, filesystem and process space all to itself.
 But where a virtual machine runs its own kernel and requires dedicated chunks of RAM, containers share both memory and kernel among